NOAA-EMC/hpc-stack/docs/source/mac-install.rst

 * **Option 2:** MacBook Pro 2015, 2.8 GHz Quad-Core Intel Core i7 (x86_64), Catalina OS X 10.15.7, GNU compiler suite v.11.2.0_3 (gcc, gfortran, g++); no MPI pre-installed

 .. note::
     Examples throughout this chapter presume that the user is running Terminal.app with a bash shell environment.
-If this is not the case, users will need to adjust the commands to fit their command line application and shell environment.
+If this is not the case, users will need to adjust commands to fit their command line application and shell environment.

 Prerequisites for Building HPC-Stack
 ======================================